• Skip to main content

 Banbar County

-Banbar County, also known as “Pelbar County“, means “auspicious glory and flames” in Tibetan.
-In 1265 AD, in order to further strengthen the management of Tibet, Basba (Sakya pa Master), the first goverment advisor of the Yuan Dynasty, returned from Dadu (now Beijing) to Luosuo (now Lhasa) and passed through Xiahewan (now Xialin Village) and put a torch in the soil next to the village, and let a Buddhist temple being built here.
+In 1265 AD, in order to further strengthen management of Tibet, Phagpa (Sakya pa Master), the first goverment advisor of Yuan Dynasty(AD1271-AD 1368), returned from Dadu (now Beijing) to Luosuo (now Lhasa) and passed through Xiahewan (now Xialin Village) and put a torch in the soil next to the village, and let a Buddhist temple being built here.
 After the temple was built, it was named Banbar

-Banbar County is a county in Changdu City.
-It is located in the south of Nyainqentanglha Mountain and belongs to the canyon terrain; It belongs to Chamdo City, Tibet Autonomous Region, and it is located in the northeast of Tibet, west of Chamdo and the southern foot of Nyainqentanglha Mountain.
-The average altitude of Banbar County is 3,500 meters, and the highest altitude is above 5,500 meters; it is more than 400 kilometers away from the urban area of Chamdo City and more than 800 kilometers away from Lhasa
+It is located in the northeast of Tibet, west of Chamdo and the southern foot of Nyainqentanglha Mountain.
+The average altitude of Banbar County is 3,500 meters, and the highest altitude is above 5,500 meters; it is more than 400 kilometers away from urban area of Chamdo City and more than 800 kilometers away from Lhasa

-Best time to travel July-October
+Best time to travel

-Local climate plateau temperate semi-humid
+Local climate

 Most popular sites

 Banbar Monastery, located in Xialin Village, Banbar Town, is a Gelug pa monastery of Tibetan Buddhism.
-It was built in the Yuan Dynasty and used to be the seat of the Banbar Zong government.
+It was built in Yuan Dynasty and used to be the seat of Banbar Zong government.
 Historically, the number of monks in the monastery was about 2500, and the monastery was huge

 Dandashan monastery is located on the east side of Xia Gongla of Banbar County.
 The monastery is Tibetan style structure.
 There are Chinese inscriptions in the temple, which is with history of 300 years.